submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 These are shared with the Kubernetes community via [OperatorHub.io](https://operatorhub.io/).
 * Operators for deployment to OpenShift (community-operators)

+Here we are going to update the Submariner Operator on OperatorHub.io.
+OpenShift users will find the Operator in the official Red Hat catalog.

 To publish the Submariner Operator to the community, perform the following steps:

 1) Clone the [submariner-operator](https://github.com/submariner-io/submariner-operator) project